camillegaanan/CED-CRNN/README.md

 ## Preparation of System:
 On localhost:
-- Download the zip file `dataset.zip`, `main.zip`, and `flask-1.zip` and extract all in your preferred location.
+- Download the zip file `dataset.zip`, `CED-CRNN.zip`, and `flask-1.zip` and extract all in your preferred location.
-- Your project directory for the will be like this for the extracted files from `main.zip`:
+- Your project directory for the will be like this for the extracted files from `CED-CRNN.zip`:

 .
 ├── .venv
-│
 ├── data
-│
 ├── raw
 │   ├── doctors
 │   │   ├── images